WLS-FM: Rotating formats

-WYTZ again became WLS-FM at 7 p.m. on October 25, 1991.
-After playing "Everybody's Talkin'" by Harry Nilsson, the station switched formats to talk, again simulcasting WLS (AM) much of the time.
+WYTZ again became WLS-FM at 7 pm on October 25, 1991.
+After playing "Everybody's Talkin'" by Harry Nilsson, the station switched formats to talk radio, again simulcasting WLS (AM) much of the time.
 On June 13, 1994, WLS-FM split off from simulcasting and launched its own "Young Talk" format featuring former popular WKQX (Q101) morning host Robert Murphy ("Murphy in the Morning"), Rich Roeper, Rush Limbaugh (in simulcast with the AM), Jay Marvin, Lise Dominique, Turi Ryder and Johnny Vonn, as a way to compete against WLUP-FM's hot talk format.
 This failed to turn around ratings, and WLS-FM went back to a full-time simulcast once again with WLS (AM) on June 2, 1995.

 After still achieving low ratings, WLS-FM separated from WLS (AM) again on November 22, 1995.
 After stunting with Christmas music throughout November and December, the station switched to a country music format and became "94.7 Kicks Country", WKXK, at Noon on December 26.
 The first song aired on "Kicks Country" was "Gone Country" by Alan Jackson.
 However, Infinity Broadcasting (now Audacy) station WUSN continued to do well as the heritage country station, while WKXK was unable to even achieve mediocre ratings.

 On May 1, 1997, WKXK dropped the country format and flipped to classic rock, branded as "CD 94.7" (with new WXCD call letters being implemented on May 23).
 After some early ratings success, former heritage classic rocker and competitor WLUP-FM, which had earlier switched to a modern adult contemporary format, returned to the classic rock format, resulting in mediocre ratings at WXCD.
-WXCD abruptly dropped classic rock on November 29, 2000, and flipped to an ‘80s’ hits format, rebranded as "The Zone", and changed its call sign to WZZN.
-The flip promptly led existing ‘80s’ hits station WXXY to drop the format and flip to Spanish hits in January 2001.
+WXCD abruptly dropped classic rock on November 29, 2000, and flipped to an '80s' hits format, rebranded as "The Zone", and changed its call sign to WZZN.
+The flip promptly led existing '80s' hits station WXXY to drop the format and flip to Spanish hits in January 2001.
 By July 2001, the station evolved into a gold-based modern AC format.
 On September 14, 2001, WZZN changed formats again to alternative rock to compete with WKQX, which previously had the format to itself.

 By 2003, the station evolved into more of an active rock format, all the while using "94.7 The Zone" as its handle, and positioning itself on the air as "the hardest rock on the planet".
 However, the station continued to flounder in the ratings.
 By 2004, the station began beating WKQX with the shift to active rock, but yet beaten again by WKQX during the spring and summer of 2005, when WDRV moved from classic hits to classic rock and WLUP-FM from classic rock to mainstream rock.